deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/CONFIGURATION.md

 | Block Storage (Cinder)            | v3          |
 | Load Balancing (Octavia) &#8432;  | v2          |

-&#8432;  If the Load Balancer ordering functionality will be used.
+&#8432;  If you need to order a Load Balancer.